ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 **Private scripts**:

 - Are only published on your user profile's *Scripts* tab.
 If you want to share them with other users, use the script's url.
-- Can be identified with the "X" icon in the top right of their widget.
+- Can be identified with the "X" icon in the top right of their widget, which is used to delete the script.
-- Can be deleted.
 - Are not moderated.
 - Cannot be linked to or mentioned from public TradingView content (ideas, script descriptions, comments, chats, etc.).